Pixelina

 Budget

-The budget system is suitable for students, simple inspection and other less demanding applications.
+This configuration works well for students, simple inspection and other less demanding applications

 If you are on a budget, we strongly recommend you do not buy a to advanced camera, it will not work well with you standard low cost computer.